C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 <br>

 <img width="533" src="https://user-images.githubusercontent.com/104733166/186725342-ec8d06ff-765a-4c6e-a17b-7f4662377b57.png">
-We can see the city is: `Tehran` for the domain we tested with.
+We can see the city is: `Tehran` for the domain we tested on.

 <br>